Keeping Up with the Kardashians: Home video releases and streaming

 In North America, the first three seasons of the reality series were distributed on DVD.
 The first season was released on October 7, 2008, by Lions Gate Entertainment which obtained the home entertainment distribution rights for a variety of programming from Comcast Entertainment Group, including Keeping Up with the Kardashians.
 The second and third seasons of the series were released on November 10, 2009, and August 17, 2010, respectively.
-In Australia, all seasons are released on DVD by Universal Sony Pictures.
+In Australia, the first four seasons were released by Shock Entertainment, followed by a Season 1-4 box set, all remaining seasons are released on DVD by Universal Sony Pictures with the first four seasons re-issued by Universal in 2017.
 The latest addition, which includes the eleventh season of the show, was released on April 28, 2016.
 In the United Kingdom, the reality series is distributed by Universal Pictures UK.
 The DVD set of the seventh season, the latest addition, was released on June 24, 2013.
 The episodes of Keeping Up with the Kardashians are also available on numerous streaming video on demand services, such as Amazon Video, iTunes, Google Play, Microsoft Movies & TV, Hulu, Peacock, and Vudu, as well as the E! network's own streaming service.

 On May 7, 2020, it was announced that the show would be released on Netflix for the UK.